 Azimo completes thousands of international money transfers every day, is fully authorised by the Financial Conduct Authority and uses hand-picked banks and payment providers to try to deliver an optimal service for its customers.

-Azimo allows users to send money using just the recipients phone number, bypassing hard to locate and remember Swift codes or bank IBAN numbers, plus Azimo offers entirely fee free money transfers.
+Azimo allows users to send money using just a recipients phone number, bypassing hard to locate and remember Swift codes or bank IBAN numbers, and recently began to offer fee-free money transfers.

-Like TransferWise and WorldRemit, Azimo is an entirely digital service that is focused on mobile transactions.
+Like TransferWise and WorldRemit, Azimo is a digital-only service whose main focus is mobile transactions.
 As founder Michael Kent explains: “We feel very strongly about the importance of an innovative, fast and cheap service for our customers.
 Finance has been truly digital, now it’s truly mobile.”

-Verdict: Over the past couple of years Azimo has provided some truly innovative services and seems determined to drive down fees almost to the point of non-existence.
-Another good bet and worth keeping an eye on for special deals that can make a big difference to customers, even amongst low-fee disruptive tech firms.
+Verdict: Over the past couple of years Azimo has launched some truly innovative services and seems determined to drive down fees almost to the point of non-existence.
+Another good bet, and worth keeping an eye on for their range of special deals that can make a big difference to customers, even amongst low-fee disruptive tech firms.

-MoneyGram may not be the most innovative company operating within the $600bn money transfer industry but it has moved with the times and offers a range of digital services as well as its significant physical presence.
+MoneyGram may not be the most innovative company operating within the $600bn money transfer industry, but has moved with the times and offers a range of digital services as well as its significant physical presence.

-Intriguingly, MoneyGram has agreed to a merger with Ant Financial, a subsidiary of Chinese online retail giant Alibaba, and one of the most influential payments companies in the Asia region.
-In a statement, MoneyGram said that “The transaction with Ant Financial will enable MoneyGram to accelerate and expand its suite of global hybrid solutions while maintaining strong security and privacy protections for our customers.”
+Intriguingly, MoneyGram had agreed to a merger with Ant Financial, a subsidiary of Chinese online retail giant Alibaba, and one of the most influential payments companies in Asia, Africa and the Middle East.
+In a statement, MoneyGram said that “The transaction with Ant Financial will enable MoneyGram to accelerate and expand its suite of global hybrid solutions, while maintaining strong security and privacy protections for our customers.”
 In the end, however, the US government objected to the deal and it never came to pass.

 MoneyGram was the subject of a bidding war between Ant Financial and Euronet, another major payments firm, who first raised concerns about how a deal with Ant might affect the US/ China trade dynamic.

 5. Currencies Direct

-Unlike a tech platform, at Currencies Direct customers deal with real people; brokers who understand the FX markets and are able to execute specific trades on your behalf, watching the markets and giving advice about when and how to move money, potentially saving you a great deal of money.
+Unlike tech platforms, at Currencies Direct customers deal with real people; brokers who understand the FX markets and are able to execute specific trades on your behalf, watching the markets and giving advice about when and how to move money, potentially saving you a great deal of money.

 Since it was founded in 1996, Currencies Direct has worked with 150,000 corporate and personal clients processing an estimated $4.5 billion in currency payments each year.

-Verdict: a specialist FX broker might be just what you need if you are looking to move large amounts overseas, or want to study the FX markets in more depth with the help of a dedicated advisor, or if you are business looking for the best deals on a regular basis.
+Verdict: a specialist FX broker might be just what you need if you are looking to move larger sums overseas, or wish to study the FX markets in more depth with the help of a dedicated advisor, or for businesses looking for the best deals on a regular basis.
 Do expect to pay a slightly larger fee for such a dedicated service.
 That said, Currencies Direct also offers a more straightforward, automated money transfer service.

-Over the past year the company has made than £13 billion pounds’ worth of international transfers to more than 100 countries.
-The company has branches across the UK and offers specialist services such as reserve and collect, and the MoneyCorp Explorer card, that allows users to buy and store different currencies at competitive rates – a convenient solution for regular travellers.
+Over the past year the company says it has made more than £13 billion pounds’ worth of international transfers to more than 100 countries.
+The company has branches across the UK and offers specialist services such as reserve and collect, and the MoneyCorp Explorer card, that allows users to buy and store different currencies at competitive rates – a convenient solution for frequent travellers.

-Verdict: for business or private customers who want to explore all the possibilities when sending or using money overseas, or businesses that require a dedicated, knowledgeable service, MoneyCorp represents a potentially wise option.
-A good mid-range company, some of Money Corps products could be improved upon, but doubtless the company are working on it.
+Verdict: for business or private customers who want to explore all the possibilities when sending or using money overseas, or businesses that require a dedicated, knowledgeable service, MoneyCorp is a wise option.
+A solid mid-range company, some of Money Corps’ products could perhaps be improved upon, but doubtless the company are working on it.

 7. Western Union

-We really can’t talk about Money Transfer services without taking a closer look at Western Union, the world’s largest money transfer service worldwide.
+We really can’t talk about Money Transfer services without taking a closer look at Western Union, the world’s largest money transfer service.

 That said, Western Union’s fees are its least appealing feature, along with the physical nature of its transaction services that require the sender and recipient to visit an agency in order to redeem the cash using a 10-digit Money Transfer Control Number.
 Even then, the customer may receive a cheque in lieu of cash – causing further delays before the money can be accessed.

 Verdict: convenience of physical location aside there are few reasons to use Western Union.
-The only thing that might wake the firm, which also has a poor reputation for its anti-money laundering checks, up, would be if it began to its share of the market.
-You best bet is to use a more agile, modern service.
+The only thing that might shake the firm from its mediocrity; it also has a poor reputation for its anti-money laundering checks; would be if it began to lose market share.
+Your best bet is to use a more agile, modern service.

 8. PayPal / Venmo

-PayPal was founded by a who’s who of the tech industry – helping cement the reputations of men like Elon Musk (Tesla, Hyperloop), Peter Thiel (Palantir, Facebook investor) and others.
+PayPal was founded by a who’s who of the Silicon Valley tech industry – helping cement the reputations of men like Elon Musk (Tesla, Hyperloop), Peter Thiel (Palantir, Facebook investor) and others.

-PayPal is highly convenient, fast, used by billions of people, internationally recognised but in terms of fees it is not especially competitive – they tend to be quite high.
+PayPal is convenient, fast, used by billions of people, and internationally recognised, but in terms of fees it is not especially competitive – they tend to be quite high.

-PayPal tends to be seen as a business payments tool, and it can be a great way for e.g. freelancers and digital nomads to invoice and receive money from their clients whilst travelling.
-PayPal provides a range of handy tools such as invoicing and tax calculators to make freelancers lives easier, but money is money, and therefore there is no reason not to see PayPal as a means of sending money to a friend overseas or to pay for a service, holiday, or even make regular payments overseas.
+PayPal is often viewed more as a B2B payments tool, and it can be a great way for e.g. freelancers and digital nomads to invoice and receive money from their clients whilst travelling.
+PayPal provides a range of handy tools such as invoicing and tax calculators to make freelancers lives easier, but money is money, and therefore there is no reason not to see PayPal as a suitable means of sending money overseas.

 9. Circle Pay

 Jeremy Alllaire, Circle’s founder, says “we wanted to weave money into ways we already use the internet.
 Cloud, AI, blockchain and other technologies can make payments instant, free and fun.”
 Circle began life as a bitcoin wallet before pivoting into money transfer; the bitcoin wallets can be used to make international money transfers, without incurring any fees whatsoever, the firm recently claimed.

 It’s a bold strategy and one that major banks seem to like.
-Barclays has decided to back – the bank recently announced that it would partner with Circle in the UK.
+Barclays has decided to back Circle, announcing that it would partner with them in the UK.
 The company has also secured an e-money issuer license in the UK – the first blockchain tech firm to be granted the privilege.